 The Environmental Science Education Center (ESEC) is a comprehensive resource of programs that inspire understanding, respect, and responsible action for our environment.
 Through our many programs we are able to serve more than 160,000 people annually!

-The Museum Access Fund was created in 1998 as a response to a growing financial need in the education community for no-cost/low cost access to co-curricular science experiences for students.
-The Museum partnered with passionate donors who stepped in to fund access to the Museum for students in the local San Diego community.
-The Museum Access Fund has grown over time from connecting with 2,000 students a year to our current annual aim of serving 6,000 students a year.
+The Museum Access Fund was created in 1998 in response to a growing need for no-cost/low cost access to co-curricular science experiences for students.
+The Museum partnered with passionate donors who provided vital funding to give San Diego students access to the Museum through field trips and classes.